postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ![Mocks modal](https://assets.postman.com/postman-docs/Next+steps+modal+RS.jpg)

 Creating the mock server will also create a collection with the same name as the server.
 The collection will have copies of all of the requests made on the date that you created the server from in your **History**.
-The server is connected to this new collection.
+All requets from this collection will be made to this mock server.

 ![Mocks modal](https://assets.postman.com/postman-docs/New+server+and+collection+CS.jpg)